 Once you’ve identified the weeds, it’s time to take action.
 One of the best ways to do this is to pull them out by hand.
 This is labor-intensive, but it’s also very effective.
 Another natural method of weed management is to use mulch, which can help prevent weed seeds from germinating.
 Mulch can also help retain moisture and suppress weeds.

 A less conventional method of weed control is to use goats.
-Goats are natural browsers who’ll happily munch away at any weeds in your garden.
+Goats are natural browsers who’ll happily munch away any weeds in your garden.
 They’re also great at keeping down grasses and undesirable plants.

 Choosing the Right Soil